Cornwall's largest service area is so big, it takes the name of the entire country. It's a new development taking advantage of the big summer peaks.

-Catering: Cornish Pizza Kitchen, Costa Coffee, Greggs, McDonald's, Rowe’s Cornish Bakers, Subway, Costa Express, Costa Drive Thru Shops: Co-op Food, Mango Surf, Mountain Warehouse, Salt Rock, Teddy Freddy's Barber Hut Main Amenities: Changing Places, Children's Soft Play Area (Indoor Active), Picnic Area, Players Lounge, Revolution Self Service Launderette, Showers Hotel: Holiday Inn Express Charging Points: Electric Highway 50kW CCS, 50kW CHAdeMO & 43kW Type 2 Forecourt: BP, Londis, Costa Express, Dunkin' Donuts, Hershey's Freeze, Rollover, Tango Ice Blast, Air1 AdBlue, LPG (FloGas)
+Catering: Cornish Pizza Kitchen, Costa Coffee, Greggs, McDonald's, Rowe's Cornish Bakers, Subway, Costa Drive Thru Shops: Co-op Food, Mango Surf, Mountain Warehouse, Salt Rock, Teddy Freddy's Barber Hut Amenities: Changing Places, Holiday Inn, Children's Play Area (Indoor Active), Players Lounge, Revolution Laundry, Showers Outdoor Space: Grass area behind hotel; Picnic Area Charging Points: Electric Highway 50kW CCS, 50kW CHAdeMO & 43kW Type 2 Forecourt: BP, Londis, Costa Express, Dunkin' Donuts, Hershey's Freeze, Reese's Freeze, Rollover, Tango Ice Blast, Air1 AdBlue, LPG (FloGas)

 Hotel guests must give their vehicle registration number at reception to receive free parking during their stay.

-Prices can be paid for in the shop in the main building or by using the pay machines located in each car park.
+Prices can be paid using the pay machines located in each car park.
 These fees are strictly enforced by Smart Parking.

 This information is provided to us by third parties.
 You should always check with staff on site.